vandresen/DatabaseManager/README.md

 ## Building the software
 The software is based on ASP.NET Core 3.2 Blazor using webassembly.
 You should use Visual Studio 2019.6 or newer for building this.
-From Visual Studio you can publis this to Azure or to a local web server.
+From Visual Studio you can publish this to Azure or to a local web server.

 ## Datamodel
 The system does not ship with a data model.
 You must create a folder in your Azure File Storage called PPDM39.
 This is where yo put the PPDM dll files that